zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 Before you choose a method, read the documentation below.
 Manual installation requires familiarity with z/OS.
 Running the script requires the ID of the user to have required authorities and priviledges.

-The server runs under the started task ZWESIS01.
+The angel process server runs under the started task ZWESIS01.
 The auxiliary address spaces run under the started task ZWESAUX.
 The ZWESIS01 started task starts and stops the ZWESAUX task as needed.
 You do not start or stop the ZWESAUX manually.

-The ZWESIS01 started task runs the load library ZWESIS01, serves the ZOWESVR started task, and provides secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.
-The ZWESAUX started task runs the load library ZWESAUX.
+The ZWESIS01 started task runs the load module ZWESIS01, serves the ZOWESVR started task, and provides secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.
+The ZWESAUX started task runs the load module ZWESAUX.

 ### Creating the Cross Memory Server directory